 Local Kansas City Drink Driving Accident Lawyers

 Victims of drunk driving accidents involving drunk drivers may struggle with the consequences of their injuries for months or even a lifetime.
 When someone else’s gross negligence leads to your pain and suffering, he or she should be legally responsible for them.
-The attorneys at Dickerson Oxton, LLC work to secure fair compensation for the full extent of your injuries following a drunk driving accident, including:
+The personal injury attorneys at Dickerson Oxton, LLC work to secure fair compensation for the full extent of your injuries following a drunk driving accident, including:

 - Current and future medical expenses